auxfuse/Milestone4/README.md

 #### Tools Used:

 * <a href="">PostgreSQL</a> ~ A free and open-source relational database management system emphasizing extensibility and technical standards compliance.
 Designed to handle high range of workloads including Web services with many concurrent users.
+* <a href="http://whitenoise.evans.io/en/stable/">WhiteNoise</a> ~ Used to easily allow the Deployed project to serve it's own static files.
 * <a href="https://mycolor.space/">ColorSpace</a> ~ Used to find complimentary color schemes used throughout the application.
 * <a href="http://eye-dropper.kepi.cz/">Eye Dropper (Color Picker)</a> ~ Open Source Google Chrome Extension used to obtain hexadecimal/rgba/hsl values of colours.
 Built by Kepi (<a href="https://github.com/kepi">Kepi's Github</a>)
 * Google Chrome DevTools ~ Used to test the application's functionality, the responsiveness of same, and the CSS visualisation, as well as assisting in such tasks as figuring out the correct style properties to override Bootstraps user agent styling.